ZacharyLasky/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The dom is an API that javascript can use to create events and event listeners.

 2. What is an event?

+An event is something that is created to create changes upon user actions in a website.

 3. What is an event listener?

+An event listener listens to a user action such as a click and then changes or toggles something on the webpage.

 4. Why would we convert a NodeList into an Array?

+You would convert a NodeList into an array to access more array methods like "Map" and "Filter".

 5. What is a component?

+A component is an object that is created to affect multiple items on a webpage.
+This way, you can use the "DRY" principle and not have to create individual event listeners on each item.

 ### Git Set up